Safe Return Plan

 C. Handwashing and respiratory etiquette

 All students are encouraged and are reminded to practice proper hygiene and respiratory etiquette.
 Children and adults should cough in the corner of their arm to minimize cross contamination when touching surfaces with their hands.
-Cleaning materials are available in all teaching areas and students using a desk previously used are instructed to wipe the desk with sanitizing wipes that are available in all teaching areas.
+Cleaning materials are available in all teaching areas.

 D. Cleaning and maintaining healthy facilities, including improving ventilation

 The school will be thoroughly cleaned every evening by our contractor.
-Our pre-pandemic cleaning routine already included the disinfection of all surfaces, but we will add the cleaning and sanitizing of all plexiglass barriers, doors, mirrors, sinks, etc. We will spray the entire school with an aerosol disinfectant after cleaning and disinfecting all surfaces.
+Our pre-pandemic cleaning routine already included the disinfection of all surfaces,

 Our landlord ensured that the HVAC system has been adjusted to import as much fresh air as it is capable of, and the filters have been upgraded to Merv-11, which is the maximum it supports.